vaadin/vaadin-gradle-plugin/README.md

 The main entry to the plugin is the `VaadinPlugin` class.
 When applied to the project, it will register all necessary tasks and extensions into the project.

-Simply use Intellij (Community is enough) to open the project.
+Use Intellij (Community is enough) to open the project.

 ## Running The IT/Functional Tests